 A third research strand, with my colleague Dr. Sarah Bowen (NC State University), involves a longitudinal study of families’ food practices and interactions.
 We followed 124 lower-income Black, white and Latina North Carolina mothers and their young children over five year employing diverse data collection techniques including interviews, time diaries, and ethnographic observations.
-In several writing projects, including a book under contract at Oxford University Press, this research investigates questions such as: What does it take to put food on the table?
+In several writing projects, including a forthcoming book at Oxford University Press, this research investigates questions such as: What does it take to put food on the table?
 How do food assistance programs and other state policies shape families’ food access and practices?
 What are the meanings people give to food, cooking, and family meals?

 Asterisk = equal authorship; Underline = student authorship

 Elliott, Sinikka.
 2012.
 Not My Kid: What Parents Believe about the Sex Lives of Their Teenagers.
 New York: New York University Press.

 *Bowen, Sarah, Joslyn Brenton and Sinikka Elliott.
 Pressure Cooker: Why Home Cooking Won’t Solve Our Problems and What We Can Do About It.
 In Press, Oxford University Press.
 Release date December 3, 2018.